SharePoint Contract Management Explained: Features & Benefits

 Key benefits include:

-• Seamless Integration with Microsoft Apps: SharePoint works together with MS Teams, Outlook, and other Microsoft 365 tools, allowing users to access, share, and collaborate on contracts directly within their preferred platforms.
+• Integration with Microsoft Apps: SharePoint connects with MS Teams, Outlook, Power BI, SharePoint letting users access, share, and work on contracts directly within the apps they already use.

-• Enhanced Security and Compliance: SharePoint contract management enforces granular permissions and audit trails, protecting sensitive contract data and supporting regulatory compliance.
+• Enhanced Security and Compliance: SharePoint applies detailed permissions and keeps full audit trails, protecting sensitive contract information and supporting regulatory requirements.

 Together, SharePoint and CLM 365 provide a powerful, intelligent, and user-friendly contract management solution fully embedded within the Microsoft ecosystem.